FastConnect: With an Oracle Partner

 - Select either All traffic or IPSec over FastConnect traffic only.
 The virtual circuit can be used for IPSec over FastConnect with either choice, but you can select to only allow encrypted traffic on the virtual circuit.
 Redundant virtual circuits must have the same setting, so this is matched on the other virtual circuit.

 - Dynamic Routing Gateway: Select the DRG to route the FastConnect traffic to.
 IPSec over FastConnect requires an upgraded DRG.
-This DRG could be attached to multiple VCNs or to other DRGs with attached VCNs.
+This DRG could be attached to several VCNs or to other DRGs with attached VCNs.

 - Oracle BGP IP Address: The BGP peering IP address you want to use for the Oracle edge (the DRG), with a subnet mask from /28 to /31.